xamthor/PhotoAlbum/README.md

 # Photo Album
 This is a console application that displays photo IDs and titles in an album.
-The photos are retrieved from the following api at  [https://jsonplaceholder.typicode.com/photos](https://jsonplaceholder.typicode.com/photos).
+The photos are retrieved from the following api [https://jsonplaceholder.typicode.com/photos](https://jsonplaceholder.typicode.com/photos).
 # Prerequisites
 To build and run this application, you will need the following:
 * Java Development Kit (JDK) 19 or later